quicwg/base-drafts/draft-ietf-quic-transport.md

 packets.

-After a client receives a Retry or Version Negotiation packet, 0-RTT packets are likely to be lost or discarded by the server, especially if the server changes its connection ID with a Retry packet.
-A client MAY attempt to send data in 0-RTT packets after it sends a new Initial packet.
+After a client receives a Retry or Version Negotiation packet, 0-RTT packets are likely to have been lost or discarded by the server, especially if the server changes its connection ID with a Retry packet.
+A client MAY attempt to resend data in 0-RTT packets after it sends a new Initial packet.

 A client MUST NOT reset the packet number it uses for 0-RTT packets.
 The keys used to protect 0-RTT packets will not change as a result of responding to a